tuffee88/d3d12ProxyEdrDx11_0/README.md

 # Known Issues

-You might see some screen flickering and/or incorrect fog rendering on Nvidia GPUs, but in general the game is playable with all major features intact
+- You might see some screen flickering and/or incorrect fog rendering on Nvidia GPUs, but in general the game is playable with all major features intact
-There has been one report of frequent crashes ingame on AMD R7 GPU
+- There have been reports of frequent crashes ingame on AMD R7 GPU

 # Donate
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F2DK2UNHLCFHL)